lincza/ProduceLincKnowledgeBase/docs/articles/Stock and Logistics/Freight Allocations/Freighter Trip Legs.md

 Multiple Freighter Trip Legs can be associated with a Freighter Trip and Freighter Code - to support cases where more than one departure point and/or arrival point exist for the trip.

-Freight containers represent the ‘units’ in which pallets in a trip leg are transported.
+Freight containers represent the 'units’ in which pallets in a trip leg are transported.
 These freight containers may or may not be actual physical containers.
-In cases where pallets are not loaded into physical containers, they are still allocated to an ‘internal’ freight container code (identified by a unique **Freight Container Code**based on the relevant number series as specified in **Linc Setup**).
+In cases where pallets are not loaded into physical containers, they are still allocated to an 'internal’ freight container code (identified by a unique **Freight Container Code**based on the relevant number series as specified in **Linc Setup**).
 Multiple freight containers can exist for a trip leg.

 The **Freighter Trip Leg** page provides fields to store and manage important information about the trip leg.